12 Bead-Weaving Breakthroughs Inspire and Delight

-And so it begins – the first day of winter.
-As months of cold weather, miserable driving, and holiday stress stretch out in front of us, it’s comforting to know that all one needs for a good night are some beads, thread, a needle, maybe a crackling fire, and a tasty beverage.
-And now that it gets dark before 5 p.m., it’s acceptable to begin the beadweaving routine even earlier.
+Despite all we don’t like about winter, it’s comforting to know that all one needs for a good night are some beads, thread, and needle.
+Okay, and maybe a crackling fire and tasty beverage, too.
+And even thought it will be dark before 5 p.m., it’s acceptable to begin a bead-weaving routine even earlier.
 Which also makes this a good time to stock up!

 These months of dormancy can also be an opportunity for creativity, a time to develop that design idea and finally get started.
-With this end in mind, we’ve asked the designers from the October/November issue of Beadwork about what inspired their piece and how they pushed their beadweaving ideas along.
-This is what they had to say:
+With this end in mind, we’ve asked the designers from the October/November issue of Beadwork about what inspired their piece and how they pushed their bead-weaving ideas along.
+Here’s what they shared:

 Robijo Burzynski, Briolette Bauble Earrings